Drug information provided by: IBM Micromedex

-It is very important that your doctor check your progress while you are receiving this medicine.
-This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check your progress closely while you are receiving this medicine to make sure it is working properly.
+Blood and urine tests are needed to check for any unwanted effects.

 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Call your doctor right away if you have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.